stanford-esrg/retina/INSTALL.md

 ```sh
 Error: Mempool mempool_0 creation failed
 ```
-This can be resolved by reducing the mempool capacity.
+This can be resolved by reducing the mempool capacity in the config file.